ncrispino/exercise_form_classification/models/deephar_replication/deephar_overview.md

 - I was having trouble making sure action convs are right dim -- also make sure maxplusmin pooling is equivalent to tf 'same' -- it may only work for my given shape inputs.
     - Feeding an odd input into ActionBlock (like (1, 3, 10, 17) will get an error, as the pooling results in (1, 3, 5, 8) while the upsampling results in(1, 3, 6, 8)).
 I'm not sure how the authors deal with this--it only seems like a problem when the latter two dimensions of the N_f x T x N_J input are odd.
 It seems they use an even number of joints, meaning it's not a problem, and also batches of 2 video clips.
 So, they use all even numbers, which may be why there's no error.
 If I do want to use an odd number, either I could add zero padding or upsample directly to this size.
 I chose to do the latter.
 This is done in the *ActionBlock method*.
 - For categorical cross-entropy loss, I'll change the output of the neural network to use log softmax instead of softmax, then use NLLLoss.
 This should be [equivalent to cross-entropy loss and allow the probabilities to be easily recovered](https://stackoverflow.com/questions/65192475/pytorch-logsoftmax-vs-softmax-for-crossentropyloss).

+### Training Timeline
+- Set up and ran with weights and biases trying to overfit a single batch where batch_size=2; loss very large (on the scale of 1e18) and not changing at all.
+    - The problem is that -1e9 flag for non-visible and outer joints from preprocessing was not taken into account by the loss function.
+- Changed the loss function to be identical the authors' tf one, but then getting loss to be NaN.
+- Now, getting loss to be continuously decreasing (huge negative numbers)
+    - I changed the loss so it's just elastic net loss and bce only done on visibility weights.

 ### Misc
 I didn't find any PyTorch implementations on [paperswithcode.com](https://paperswithcode.com/paper/2d3d-pose-estimation-and-action-recognition), though it says there is one.
 So, this will be somewhat novel for that reason (though I'm sure an implementation in PyTorch does exist).